arthasisacat/panini/content/about/desc.md

 Hello World!

-This is Zoe, software engineering working on robots, and know nothing about building a website ;)
+This is Zoe, software engineer working with robots, and know nothing about building a website ;)